- Watercolor Hummingbird

 - Leave a bit of white around the eye to differentiate it from the feathers.
 Many hummingbirds, also have a white patch behind the eye.

 Paint the gorget and tail feathers

 Now comes the fun part of painting a watercolor hummingbird.
-We get to paint where its name came from, the "Ruby-throated Hummingbird".
+We get to paint where the Ruby-throat got its name.
+Check out the photographs of hummingbirds.

 - Shadow the underside of his belly with a diluted beak color.

 - Paint the wings with a diluted version of the beak color.
 You may put darker shadows between the feathers.